 This is a standard

-The dialog presents you with a drop down list as shown below.
+The dialog presents you with a drop down list of file formats as shown below.
 (See below for saving braille documents).

 The dialog presents the following drop down list for braille documents.

-DBT braille (*.dxb) - saves as a current DBT braille file.
+DBT braille (*.dxb) - saves the document as a current DBT braille file.